hotspotty/documentation/docs/expand-the-network/status-checker.md

 #### Port 44158

 When a hotspot comes online, it communicates with the helium network, but that doesn't mean the network can connect back to the miner.
 The communication from the world to the hotspot happens via **port 44158**, which will ensure that all data can easily flow to and from the miner without any issue.
-If the port-forwarding isn't correctly setup, the miner can still communicate to the network, but it will first establish a direct connection to another unrelayed hotspot in the network via the **p2plib* protocol.
+If the port-forwarding isn't correctly setup, the miner can still communicate to the network, but it will first establish a direct connection to another unrelayed hotspot in the network via the **p2plib** protocol.
 This means that most data transmitted from and to this hotspot will first pass by another hotspot.
 As you can imagine, doing this will add more friction and slowness to the hotspot performance.

 #### The listen address

-Ipsum dolor
+The **listen address** is the address the network uses to communicate with the hotspot.
+If your hotspot is **not relayed** and accessible, the listen address will look something similar to **"/ip4/108.53.113.177/tcp/44158"**, meaning that this hotspot's IP address is **108.53.113.177** and is configured on the port **44158**.
+All good there.

+If the port-forwarding is not successfully done, the hotspot will be **relayed**, which means that all communication to the hotspot will be done via the p2p network using another hotspot as intermediator.
+In this case, the hotspot listen address will be something like **/p2p/11uwqFkaZZDiUBDCB9gdKdD9JxrKPsp7MRLkWUvkCYEwtS5YqYr/p2p-circuit/p2p/11127YbdxPgbyGBXiFegqv56mh76Yqv9XfD3cEvH9672sBcqLw7**.
+If this is the case, you need to fix the port-forwarding of the device for optimal performance.

 ### The status check tool